wp-plugins/xapo/readme.txt

 Requires at least: 3.0
 Tested up to: 4.0

-A WordPress plugin that lets you accept tips on your blog posts.
+A WordPress plugin that lets you accept bitcoin tips on your blog posts.

 == Description ==

-A WordPress plugin that lets you accept tips on your blog posts.
+A WordPress plugin that lets you accept bitcoin tips on your blog posts.

 == Installation ==

-1. Upload `xapo-wordpress` to the `/wp-content/plugins/` directory.
+1. Upload `xapo` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Enter your API key and secret in the plugin's Settings screen.